xavierpsupf/Lab1_VideoCodificationSystems/README.md

 # Lab1_VideoCodificationSystems
-In this repository, I have upload the Lab 1 of the subject "Video Codification Systems" at UPF.
+In this GitGHub repository I have upload the Lab 1 of the Video Codification Systems subject of Pompeu Fabra University.

 My name is Xavier Peña Salat and my NIA is 240456.

 This laboratory it has been done in python trough PyCharm.